Acid Fast

 Acid Fast Bacilli RED (Leprae bacilli are short rods)

-Nocardia RED (Nocardia organisms are long, thin, and filamentous)
+Nocardia RED (Nocardia organisms are long,

 Erythrocytes PALEPINK Background BLUE